JhovanyLuna/PUSD-USMT-Script/README.md

 USMT DOWNLOAD LINKS/NOTES:

 I will be attaching a Zip folder with the adksetup.exe.
 This executable is just an installer.
-You will need internet connection to have this work.
-I would place the adksetup.exe on the desktop. complete the USMT install.
+You will need internet connection to download and install the USMT tool.
+I would place the adksetup.exe on the desktop.

 You can either use the zip file provided or download your own.